Learus/solar-system-opengl/README.md

 # Solar System OpenGL

 A simple solar system (Sun, Earth, Moon) created with OpenGL.
-This is built on a linux machine, and makefile is written to work in am ubuntu environment.
+This is built on a linux machine, and makefile is written to work in an ubuntu environment.

 ## Installation